wimvanderbauwhede/quick-tasty/_posts/articles/2020-02-21-ghost-in-the-shell-puppets.md

 - [Free: Filimon, Luiza Maria.
 "Dolls, Offsprings, and Automata.
 Analyzing the Posthuman Experience in _Ghost in the Shell 2: Innocence_."
 Ekphrasis.
 Images, Cinema, Theory, Media 17.1 (2017): 45-66.](https://www.ekphrasisjournal.ro/index.php?p=artc&id=861)
 - [Not free: Brown, Steven T. "Tokyo cyberpunk: Posthumanism in Japanese visual culture.", Springer, 2016.](https://link.springer.com/book/10.1057/9780230110069)

+                                                                                                                                                               _The banner picture shows a white plastic head wearing a samurai helmet, all of it made from junk plastic_